RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/3_application_tutorial/2_OpenFOAM_PS/index.en.md

 ideasUnvToFoam pipe.unv
 ```

-This script converts a mesh file in the format Ideas universal to
+This script converts a mesh file in Ideas universal format to OpenFOAM format.
-Convert to OpenFOAM format.

 On successful completion, the following file is generated in the __constant/polyMesh__ directory: